italonascimento/wire/README.md

 events over time, which are asynchronouslly modeled into data streams, and then, asynchronouslly converted to side-effects, producing output for the user.

-To a better understanding, take as for example a stream of user clicks:
+To a better understanding, take for example a stream of user clicks:

 ```
 ---c-----c--c-----c----|
 ```

 Everytime the user clicks, a new event is emited on the stream.
+Now, suppose we want to keep track of how many times the user has clicked.

-Now, we may listen to those intent events and, on each emission, model them into a new stream, which will hold the counting of the clicks:
+We may listen to the intent events and, on each emission, model them into a new stream, which will hold the counting of the clicks:

 ```